Philomel-class gunvessel: Design

 The Philomel-class gunvessels were an enlargement of the earlier Algerine-class gunboat of 1856.
 The first pair of the class were ordered as "new style steam schooners" on 1 April 1857, another three were ordered on 27 March 1858 and a sixth on 8 April 1859; all were built in the naval dockyards.
 All six were re-classified as second-class gunvessels on 8 June 1859.

 With this new classification, a further twelve of the class were ordered by the Admiralty on 14 June 1859, receiving their names on 24 September the same year.
 They were constructed of wood in contract yards and then fitted out at naval dockyards.
 Another six of the class were ordered on 5 March 1860 for construction in naval dockyards, with a final pair ordered in 1861.
 Of these final eight, six were subsequently cancelled, and one, Newport was suspended for 4 years.

 Propulsion

 The Philomel class were fitted with a two-cylinder horizontal single-expansion steam engine and a single screw (Ranger had a single-trunk engine).
-The engine, which was produced by a range of contractors, including George Rennie & Sons and Robert Napier and Sons, was intended to produce a notional horsepower of 80nhp, which equated to about 325 ihp.
+The engine, which was produced by a range of contractors, including George Rennie & Sons and Robert Napier and Sons, was intended to produce a nominal horsepower of 80nhp, which equated to about 325 ihp.
 This was sufficient for a speed under steam alone of about 9.5 kn.